Susan K. Pfeiffer, Ph.D. (University of Toronto, 1976)

 Lab: AP 530

-Dr. Pfeiffer's research concentrates on reconstructing the conditions of life from characteristics of bones and teeth.
-She is especially interested in newer methods that focus at the tissue level, such as biomechanical modeling and histology.
-In the past decade she has focused on research questions based in southern Africa.
+Dr. Pfeiffer’s research concentrates on reconstructing the conditions of past human lives from characteristics of bones and teeth.
+She is especially interested in methods that focus at the bone tissue level, such as biomechanical modeling and histology.
+For several years, she has focused on research questions based in southern Africa.
 She was drawn to that region because of its rich archaeological record and long temporal evidence for peoples with successful hunting and gathering adaptations.
-She is a research associate in the Archaeology Department at the University of Cape Town and has taught undergraduate courses in Human Evolution there.
+Dr. Pfeiffer is a research associate in the Archaeology Department at the University of Cape Town and has taught undergraduate courses in Human Evolution there.
+Since 2012, she has been the bioarchaeologist for the Later Prehistory of West Turkana (LPWT) project, with colleagues at Stony Brook University.

 Dr. Pfeiffer has also contributed to questions about the lives of the ancestors of Canadian First Nations peoples.
 Since her PhD thesis on hunter-gatherer populations of the Upper Great Lakes, she has published research on archaeologically derived skeletons from Ontario, especially the ossuaries of the Northern Iroquoians.
-She has served as an associate editor of the American Journal of Physical Anthropology.
+She has served as an associate editor of the American Journal of Physical Anthropology, and on the Research Advisory Board of the Canadian Institute for Advanced Research.

-In press.
-Pfeiffer, S. Population dynamics in the Southern African Holocene: Human Burials from the West Coast.
-In: The Archaeology of the West Coast of South Africa.
-Editors: A. Jerardino, D. Braun, A. Malan.
-Archaeopress, Oxford.
+2013 Pfeiffer, S. Population dynamics in the Southern African Holocene: Human burials from the West Coast.
+Chapter 8, pp. 143-154 in The Archaeology of the West Coast of South Africa, Cambridge Monographs in African Archaeology No. 84, A. Jerardino, A. Malan, D. Braun eds.
+BAR International Series 2526, UK:Oxford, ISBN 978 1 4073 1144 9.

 2012 Pfeiffer, S. Conditions for evolution of small adult body size in Southern Africa.
 Human Biology and the origin of Homo.
 Current Anthropology 53:S6:S383-S394, Editors: S. Antόn, L. Aiello.
 Wenner-Gren Foundation Symposium